niledatabase/nile-mcp-server/README.md

    - Parameters:
      - `databaseName` (string): Name of the database to query
      - `query` (string): SQL query to execute
-     - `credentialId` (string, optional): Specific credential ID to use for the connection
+     - `connectionString` (string, optional): Pre-existing connection string to use for the query
-   - Returns: Query results in a formatted table with column headers and row count
+   - Returns: Query results formatted as a markdown table with column headers and row count
    - Features:
      - Automatic credential management (creates new if not specified)
      - Secure SSL connection to database
      - Results formatted as markdown tables
      - Detailed error messages with hints
+     - Support for using existing connection strings
    - Example: "Execute SELECT * FROM users LIMIT 5 on database 'my-app'"

 ### Example Usage